 Challenging seasonal conditions during winter and spring have been affirmed after South Australia’s 2018-19 grain harvest fell to an estimated 4.9 million tonnes with harvest now underway.

-The latest crop and pasture report from Primary Industries and Regions SA (PIRSA) reflects spring crop performance, which was quiet varied with several districts in the state experiencing drought.
+The latest crop and pasture report from Primary Industries and Regions SA (PIRSA), released last week, reflects spring crop performance which was quite varied with several districts in the state experiencing drought.

 The 4.9 million tonne estimate grown from 3.5 million hectares comes in below South Australia’s long-term average of 7.5 million tonnes.